caseyg/awesome/TOPICS.md

 *   [timc1/kbar](https://github.com/timc1/kbar) - fast, portable, and extensible cmd+k interface for your site

-*   [fastrepl/hyprnote](https://github.com/fastrepl/hyprnote) - Privacy-first AI Notepad for back-to-back meetings
+*   [fastrepl/hyprnote](https://github.com/fastrepl/hyprnote) - Secure AI-powered meeting notetaker that runs on your device and keeps your data private.

 *   [vercel/ai](https://github.com/vercel/ai) - The AI Toolkit for TypeScript.
 From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents